What’s the difference between a career, a job, and an occupation?

 What careers pays the most?

-Find the highest-paying occupations at Highest-paying jobs.
+Find the highest-paying occupations at Highest-paying careers.
 You’ll be able to select a state or view data at a national level.

 What occupations have the most jobs?